espago/issuer_response_codes/README.md

 # IssuerResponseCodes

-This gem provides a quite comprehensive library of Issuer Response Code and 3D-Secure Status Code descriptions (for both cardholders and merchants) with suggested actions in 7 languages:
+This gem provides a quite comprehensive library of Issuer Response Code and 3D-Secure Status Code descriptions (for both cardholders and merchants) with suggested actions in 9 languages:
 - Complete locales:
   - en
   - pl

 - Incomplete locales:
   - da
+  - de
   - ee
+  - it
   - lt
   - lv
   - sv